amadeus4dev/developer-guides/docs/resources/flights.md

 ### Search additional baggage options

-The first step is to find the desired flight offer using the `Flight Offers Search` API.
+The first step is to find the desired flight offer using the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search).
 Each flight offer contains an `additionalServices` field with the types of additional services available, in this case bags, and the maximum price of the first additional bag.
 Note that at this point, the price is for informational purposes only.

-To get the final price of the added baggage with the airline policy and the traveler's tier level taken into account, you must call `Flight Offers Price`.
+To get the final price of the added baggage with the airline policy and the traveler's tier level taken into account, you must call [Flight Offers Price API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-price).
 To do this, add the `include=bags` parameter in the path of the Flight Offers Price API:

 ```bash
 POST https://test.api.amadeus.com/v1/shopping/flight-offers/pricing?include=bags